 Rodney Retzner, Krieg DeVault LLP

-The 2019 Session of the Indiana General Assembly is tackling several bills that, if enacted, will impact your trust business including legacy trusts, electronic wills, an elder abuse registry, changes to ABLE Accounts and supported decision making.
-This session will cover the latest wealth management and trust developments in Indiana including effective dates and possible implications for your institution.
+If “change is good” then this session should be fantastic.
+The Indiana General Assembly considered and passed numerous bills over the last several sessions.
+These new laws impact your trust business including legacy trusts, electronic documents, and various other changes.
+This session will cover the latest wealth management and trust developments in Indiana including effective dates and possible implications.

 Wednesday, May 15